- X-Ray UV and IR

 Patience Escalier died while Vincent was there and is recognized symbolically as an empty chair in the painting Ward of the Hospital in Arles.

-American art collector Stuart Pivar, who founded the New York Academy of Art with Andy Warhol, is presently suing the VGM for $300 Million after receiving a similar letter denying authentication.
+American art collector Stuart Pivar, who founded the New York Academy of Art with Andy Warhol, recently tried suing the VGM for $300 Million after receiving a similar letter denying authentication.

 Pivar's lawsuit, filed last year, claims that "At no time did the Defendant (the VGM) seek to view the actual Painting or engage the Plaintiff in obtaining scientific or forensic tests of the Painting's paint surface, canvas or other physical elements."